Our activities promote awareness of the barriers facing young Londoners and champion innovative ideas to overcome them.

 Current attitudes that we have as a society towards maths are encouraging children to give up on the subject too early.
 The impact this has on later life can have detrimental effects.
 Therefore, there needs to be more support for the way maths is taught in order to strengthen engagement, increase attainment and improve the life chances of all children.

-We are inviting primary and secondary schools, children, parents & carers from across London to join in the fun and help to raise the profile of maths across the capital.
+Primary and secondary schools, children, parents & carers from across London can join in the fun and help to raise the profile of maths across the capital.

 Improving access to London's job market